Painful intelligence: What AI can tell us about human suffering: The computational function of human consciousness

 Yet, this is all mere speculation.
 We cannot exclude the completely diametrically opposed possibility, which is that consciousness is not actually part of the information processing at all.
-Perhaps it does not affect the computations, or the contents of the mind, in any way; it simply \textit{reflects} the results of the information processing.
-It might not even have any evolutionary utility.\footnote{I'm not committing myself here to any particular philosophical stance, but just exploring different possibilities.
-Claiming that consciousness has no evolutionary function could be seen as a special case or implication of the stance called Epiphenomenalism \citep{walter2009epiphenomenalism}, according to which consciousness has no causal effect on physical events.
+Perhaps it does not affect the computations or the contents of the mind in any way; it simply \textit{reflects} the results of the information processing.
+It might not even have any evolutionary utility.\footnote{ Claiming that consciousness has no evolutionary function could be seen as a special case or implication of the stance called Epiphenomenalism \citep{walter2009epiphenomenalism}, according to which consciousness has no causal effect on physical events.
 What I have written here is probably also compatible with the sophisticated alternative given by \citet{chalmers1996conscious}, who also addresses the obvious question of why there might be consciousness if it is not evolutionarily advantageous (his Section 3.6).
 Chalmers's arguments rely heavily on considering what a zombie without any consciousness would be like compared to humans; I think his zombies are comparable to AI, which I assume is not conscious. \citet{chalmers1996conscious} seems to agree on the difficulty of understanding consciousness: ``[W]hen it comes to consciousness, it seems that all the alternatives [of philosophical stances] are bad.
-If someone comes away with the feeling that consciousness is simply an utter mystery, then that is not completely unreasonable.'' } Many thinkers over the centuries have proposed that consciousness in humans is only the tip of the iceberg, and most mental activities---which I call information processing---happen without consciousness.\footnote{See footnote~\ref{unconsciousimportantfn} in Chapter~\ref{dual.ch} for some historical remarks.} But here, we find an even more startling possibility: perhaps consciousness is not even the tip of the iceberg but, to push the metaphor further, a bird that flies over the iceberg, only watching it from a distance.
+If someone comes away with the feeling that consciousness is simply an utter mystery, then that is not completely unreasonable.''
+(I am not committing myself here to any particular philosophical stance, but just exploring different possibilities.)} Many thinkers over the centuries have proposed that consciousness in humans is only the tip of the iceberg, and most mental activities---which I call information processing---happen without consciousness.\footnote{See footnote~\ref{unconsciousimportantfn} in Chapter~\ref{dual.ch} for some historical remarks.} But here, we find an even more startling possibility: perhaps consciousness is not even the tip of the iceberg but, to push the metaphor further, a bird that flies over the iceberg, only watching it from a distance.
 We will see even more startling possibilities later in this chapter.